Oksana Liaturynska: Works

 Liaturynska repeatedly turned to Ukrainian folk tradition both in her literature and her artwork.

 She took part in a number of exhibitions in London, Paris, and Berlin and gained recognition as a master of sculptural portraits.
 She created the monument to the fallen soldiers of the Ukrainian People's Republic in Pardubice (1932) and the busts of Taras Shevchenko, Tomáš Masaryk, Symon Petliura and Yevhen Konovalets.
 Several gravestones made by Liaturynska can be seen in Prague cemeteries.
+In 1939 Liaturynska designed the gravestone of Konovalets with the help of Robert Lisovskyi.

 She painted portraits with pencil and charcoal, rarely with a pen and hardly ever used paint.
 She also worked in ceramics, made colourful and original dolls and Pysanky (Easter eggs).

 Liaturynska also wrote poetry, starting as a teenager in 1917.
 She began to publish them in 1931 and her poems were published in many periodicals, making her very popular.
 In 1938, a series of her poems were collected in a book called Husla (a multi-string musical instrument) and in 1941 a second book, Kniazha emal’ (Princely Enamel), was published.
 In 1956, these two collections and the book Veselka (Rainbow) were published together in one volume.

 In 1946, she published Materynky (Wild Thyme), a book of autobiographical children's stories.
 In 1956, Bedryk (An Epiphany Carol) was a collection of poems for children.
 The latter two books were illustrated by the author.
 Liaturynska also participated in the activities of the Association of Ukrainian Writers “Word” (“Slovo”).

 The book Iahilka (A Spring Song, 1971) was published posthumously.